 Out and About

-- 1 Foldable Changing Pad: this can be so handy when you are out and about.
+A Folding Changing Pad can be so handy when you are out and about.
 I would change my daughters on the grass or on the disgusting baby changing tables in the restaurant toilets.

-- Car Seat Canopy: this one can come in handy if your baby is sleeping and you don’t want him/her to wake up with outside noises and lights.
+A Car Seat Canopy one can come in handy if your baby is sleeping and you don’t want him/her to wake up with outside noises and lights.

 You can get a FREE Car Seat Canopy at www.carseatcanopy.com/ by using the promo code MUMINTHEWOODS at checkout.

 Think carefully about the type of stroller you want.
 Do you like to go for walks on the beach or off-road?
 Or do you just go for leisurely walks in the city?

 I live close to the beach, so I have the Baby Jogger City Mini GT three-wheels stroller that goes on all type of terrains.
 My stroller has a clip-in adapter for the car seat, so that I can go for walks with the car-seat on the stroller.
 I found this feature to be so incredibly handy, particularly when not wanting to wake baby up when moving from the car to the stroller of vice versa.

 It also has a clip-in adapter for the bassinet, which was awesome when baby was very small!

 The only disadvantage about these bassinets though, is that they are quite tiny and won’t be long before your baby can’t fit in it anymore.
 So, if you are on a tight budget, maybe you can do without.

 62) Stroller Accessories

 The list here can be quite long, but here’s some ideas: